-The College makes a number of resources available to students thinking about their own future, including the advice of personal tutors.
-Parents wanting to discuss such questions may also ask to speak with their son/daughter's Teacher of Spiritual Reflection or any member of the Chaplaincy Team (chaplaincy@stdavidscollege.ac.uk), or the Launchpad (launchpad@stdavidscollege.ac.uk).
+The College makes a number of resources available to students thinking about their own future, including the advice of personal tutors and a designated Launchpad team (launchpad@stdavidscollege.ac.uk).
+Parents wanting to discuss such questions may also ask to speak with their son/daughter's Teacher or any member of the Chaplaincy Team (chaplaincy@stdavidscollege.ac.uk).